 Sophisticated Girl's Bedroom

-Who says a girl's pink bedroom has to be sweet and cutesy?
-This fresh and yet sophisticated room shows off a French-inspired patterned headboard, fun wallpaper, and just-enough-color bedding that added all together, creates a great design that would not only thrill just about any young girl, it would equally delight most teens and even adults.
+A girl's pink bedroom needn't be sweet and cutesy.
+This fresh-yet-sophisticated room shows off a French-inspired patterned headboard, fun wallpaper, and just-enough-color bedding that added all together, creates a great design that would not only thrill just about any young girl, it would equally delight most teens and even adults.
 Plus, this room can be transformed easily into a guest bedroom by changing out the accents, such as swapping the stuffed animals for new decorative pillows.Continue to 6 of 9 below.

 06 of 09